Kakato Scholarship 2018 September and October‘s Diary

 The above are pictures of our home visit

-We set off to Sanji area in Sinbei, and in groups of three, each group led by an experienced volunteer for home to home visit.
+We set off to the Sanji area in Sinbei, and in groups of three, each group led by an experienced volunteer for a home to a home visit.
 Sanji is quite hilly with narrow roads that don’t accommodate cars, so we had to walk there.
 Though the sun was hot and we were tired, we were lucky enough to have met a lot of friendly dogs, and the biggest reward of the day was two of the owners were willing to let us spay their dogs to do good to the controlling of strayed animals in the area.

 — Chau Sin Lee

 I was appointed the captain of the football team of my department.
 Since the World Cup hype hasn’t ended, a lot of freshmen joined our team and we attended the freshmen cup.
 Despite our defeats, I was positive towards the future of the team since they were willing to train and improve.
 On the other hand, originally I was looking forward to pharmacology and pathology lessons.
 However, their first lessons were both disappointing, both lessons were disoriented and unorganized.
-For pharmacology lesson, we spent a whole lesson learning about history of pharmacology.
+For the pharmacology lesson, we spent a whole lesson learning about the history of pharmacology.
 I hope the courses would be better later on

-This month I attended a 2-day seminar about nutrition and diet of dogs and cats.
+This month I attended a 2-day seminar about the nutrition and diet of dogs and cats.
 It was held by our department in collaboration with Pet Food Institute.
 The speaker was a professor from UC Davis.
 I learnt a lot of things from the seminar especially the causes of kidney failure in cats and the suitable diet for them.
-I learnt that the main cause of kidney failure is not protein but its break down product which is phosphate.
+I learnt that the main cause of kidney failure is not protein but its breakdown product which is phosphate.
 The diet should be of high energy value, low protein and low sodium value.
 There was a case study for us to discuss and we had to tell the professor which diet was the best choice for the case.
 I represented our group to report to the professor and she said my answer was amazing and perfect.
 I hoped that there would be more seminars like this so that I can learn more about things that won’t be taught in class.

 — Yeu Ernest